 Pro Tip: Use Transaction History for Budgeting

 Regularly review your payment history within your app.
 This helps you understand where your money goes and identify areas where you might be able to cut costs or find better deals for your services.
+For example, a user from Hyderabad can see how much they spend on DTH versus mobile data.

-Choosing the Right Platform for You
+Choosing the Right Payment Platform

 With so many digital payment platforms available, selecting the best one for your needs can feel a bit overwhelming.
 However, by focusing on a few key criteria, you can easily narrow down your options and pick a platform that truly serves you well.
 Making an informed choice here means better bill management and potential savings.

 When choosing a platform, you should prioritise security, ease of use, and the range of features offered.
 Look for apps that are regulated by official bodies like NPCI and offer strong encryption and two-factor authentication.
+An intuitive interface and features like payment reminders and transaction history are also important.

 A crucial factor is the platform’s biller acceptance.
 Ideally, you want a platform that supports a wide variety of billers, from your mobile provider to your electricity company.